top of page

 In our experience, this church has used extremely high-pressure tactics, which many experienced as brute force and deeply harmful.
 Imbalanced power dynamics, inappropriate gender dynamics, surprise meeting dynamics and straight up bullying people.
 It's difficult to explain this area with logic, it is brute force and it is ugly.
 Some of these real stories are 30 years old, some are recent.
 From our perspective, once someone gives this church influence over their life, that influence can be used in ways that feel coercive.

-Imagine a wife of many years led by her husband into what she thinks is a small private meeting, only to be met unexpectedly by a large group of men in leadership.
+In one situation, a wife of many years was led by her husband into what she thought was a small private meeting, only to be met unexpectedly by a large group of men in leadership.
 It's one thing if you know the terms of an engagement beforehand, but quite another when a private counseling session turns into a surprise board meeting and you're the entire agenda.
 In the business world this is called an "Ambush Meeting" and considered a dirty trick - in a church it seems totally out of place.
 In the business world, people expect competition, strategy, and even manipulation.
 But in a church environment, people come in trusting - they don’t anticipate that kind of behavior.

-Imagine a young wife and mother brought into a meeting in a closed room where she meets a large group of men in leadership who lay down the law for 2 hours.
+In another case, a young wife and mother was called into a closed door meeting where she met a large group of men in leadership who laid down the law for 2 hours.
 It's pure intimidation.
 This kind of behavior is absolutely, totally off-limits in a normal church.
 It would be seen as a massive breach of trust, a totally inappropriate imbalance of power and abusive behavior that would result in major repercussions for a leadership team.

-We remember this happening to our own parents at this church.
-Even as kids we knew it was crazy, but what could we do?
-There was no higher appeal to a district leader, no larger church government, no national church governing body.
-There wasn't even an equal church in fellowship to challenge this abusive behavior.
-Our parents were alone in a room with these men as they brought the full weight of their authority down on them.
+We remember similar encounters involving our own family members at this church.
+Even as children, we sensed that something was deeply wrong, yet there was nowhere to turn.
+There was no higher appeal to a district leader, no broader church government, and no national body to provide oversight.
+There was not even a peer church in fellowship that could challenge what was happening.
+Our family members were alone in a room where men in authority took turns asserting their power, reinforcing one another as they brought the full weight of that authority down on them.

 These were real people we loved who were deeply hurt, trusting a system that - intentionally or not - caused significant strain on their mental health, relationships, and families.
 The patterns many of us witnessed over the years often resembled the dynamics documented in other high-control groups: strong personalities facing no meaningful accountability, power being exercised downward, and vulnerable individuals bearing the weight of that imbalance.